 But if you like to indulge in an occasional bit of high-end luxury, and/or have a special occasion coming up, I can say without a doubt that the Chedi is a completely knock-out place to really, really get away from it all, against a simple and ravishing Arabian backdrop.

-So I couldn’t resist sharing the pictures below with you, and for myself, I just have to look at them to be transported back to Arabia and calm-land.
-I do hope you will also enjoy them and, perhaps even without having visited, get a sense of that too.
+So I couldn’t resist sharing the pictures below with you.
+And for myself, I just have to look at them to be transported back to Arabia and calm-land.
+I do hope you will also enjoy them and, perhaps even without having visited, get a sense of its beautiful Arabic calmness too.

-Overall, the Chedi is full-on 5 star luxury, but the best thing is that you don’t have to stay there to experience it.
+Overall, the Chedi is full-on 5 star luxury, and you don’t have to stay there to experience it.
 Non-guests, as well as people staying there, can use its large spa, restaurant and bar (but note that the pools and beach are restricted to residents).
-And it’s also one of the places, in this Islamic city, where alcohol can be served to non-Muslims.
+And it’s also one of the only places in Muscat, as an Islamic city, where alcohol can be served to non-Muslims.

 The Chedi’s spa and dazzling 103-metre long pool both overlook the Gulf of Oman.
 And its exquisitely beautiful infinity pools run right up to the edge of its private beach, providing a massively relaxing and, for me, visually poetic escape.
 I’m certainly not a beach person, and you don’t have to be, just to bathe in, and appreciate, the serenity of it all.